aleph2c/miros/doc/batterychargingexample.rst

 the charge it is holding is less than the charge you need to deliver to your car's starter for the time needed for the engine to start.`

-:new_spec:`But how much charge can your battery hold anyway?
+He pauses for a moment and takes a breath.
+Then he says,  :new_spec:`But how much charge can your battery hold anyway?
 Well The total amount of charge a battery can hold is dependent upon it's physical size and its chemistry.
 A battery's capacity to store charge will go down over time, since you break down some of the materials required to make the electro-chemical reaction as you charge and discharge the battery.
 But your *new* battery would have been rated in "amp-hours".
 This "amp-hours" rating describes the constant current it could deliver for one full hour.`

 :new_spec:`To make it easy to compare the characteristics of batteries of different "amp-hour" ratings, we talk about it indirectly, we talk about the